-At this range you are becoming enlightened.
-This range indicates that you have a high degree of self control and your mind is relaxed and focused.
-If you’re wanting to know how to become enlightened, the good news is that you already are fairly enlightened.
+This range indicates that you have a high degree of self-control.
+Plus, your mind is relaxed and focused.
+If you want to become enlightened, the good news is that you’re nearly there.

 If you scored 90 – 100:

 Amazing!
 You are top of the class.
-You don’t need to know how to become enlightened.
-You’re already there.
+You are so close to becoming enlightened.
+Keep doing what you’re doing.

 You have an extremely high degree of focus.
-You are enlightened, or you are close to being enlightened.
-You are also completely accepting of yourself and of other people.
-Plus, you live in the moment almost all the time and are able to fully embrace and appreciate the fullness of life.
+You are spiritually aware and accepting of yourself and others.
+Plus, you live in the moment almost all the time.
+You are able to embrace and appreciate the fullness of life.

-If you scored in this range you really don’t need to improve very much.
+If you scored in this range, you really don’t need to improve very much.
 Why not use your skills to help other people?
-Try volunteering, or simply help your friends and family out so they can relax and focus and enjoy the serenity and equanimity that you already enjoy.
+Try volunteering, or simply help your friends and family so they can relax and focus and enjoy the serenity and equanimity that you already enjoy.

-For everyone who scored under 90 on the test, you should consider where your strengths and weaknesses are as this will help you to decide what to do next.
-This guide will help you to become enlightened.
+Did you score under 90 on the test?
+If so, consider where your strengths and weaknesses are.
+This will help you to decide what to do.

-The test is broken down into different sections, A to E. These sections are designed to test different mental traits as all these traits are important now that we look at how to become enlightened.
-Let’s take a closer look.
+Follow the tips below t.
+The test is broken down into different sections, A to E. These sections are designed to test different mental traits.
+The key to spiritual awakening is to develop the weaker aspects of the mind.

 Each individual section (A to E) is marked out of 20.

-If you scored less than 10 on group A:
+If you scored less than ten on group A:

-If you score lowly on group A, consider taking steps to become calmer and to focus your mind.
-You will find it very helpful to practice Samatha meditation, and to use Binaural Beats and guided meditations to help you to relax.
+Did you score lowly on group A?
+If so, consider taking steps to become calmer and to focus your mind.
+You will find it helpful to practice Samatha and to use Binaural Beats and guided meditations to help you to relax.

-If you scored lowly on group A you will likely score lowly on other groups too.
+If you didn’t ace group A, you would likely score lowly on other groups too.
 Don’t worry about those other groups yet.
-Focus your attention on creating inner calmness.
-Once you are relaxed you will be able to focus more, allowing you to move on to more advanced meditation techniques.
+Focus on creating inner calm.
+Once you are relaxed, you will be able to focus more.
+Then, you can move on to more advanced meditation techniques.

-If you scored less than 10 on group B:
+If you scored less than 10 in group B:

-Group B is all about your relationships to other people as well as to animals and nature.
-If you are an enlightened person you will have lots of compassion for other people.
+Group B is all about your relationships with other people as well as to animals and nature.
+If you are an enlightened person, you will have lots of compassion for other people.

-If you scored highly on group B you find it easy to accept other people and to forgive them of their shortcomings.
+If you scored highly in group B, you find it easy to accept other people and to forgive them for their shortcomings.
 You most likely enjoy a healthy social life and appreciate other people.

-- If you scored less than 10 on this group of questions, try practicing Loving Kindness Meditation and Karuna Meditation, both of which will boost your levels of compassion and your acceptance for others.
+- If you scored less than ten on this group of questions, try practising Loving Kindness and Karuna Meditation, both of which will boost your levels of compassion and your acceptance for others.

 If you scored less than 10 on group c: